DHTMLX/docs-diagram/docs/api/cell_manager/aftercellsremove_event.md

 ### Description

-@short: fires after cells of the swimlane are removed
+@short: Fires after cells of the swimlane are removed

 ### Usage